-I turned 50 this year (2026).
+I turn 50 this year (2026).
 I started my life as a prolific artist in theater, dance, and writing.
 At nine years old I was already a semi-professional performing artist and by twelve I did my first international tour.
-Somewhere between becoming a mother and then a single mother of three, my creative life quietly stepped aside.
+Somewhere between becoming a mother of three, my creative life quietly faded.
 I am so grateful to be a mother.
 I would do it all over again to have the honor of raising three inspiring souls and, perhaps paradoxically, I grieve creativity deferred.

 I kept making things, but through other people's visions.
 I built a career as an arts programmer, cultural strategist, and researcher.
 I collaborated.
 I supported.
 I championed.
 All of it meaningful.
 None of it born of me.
 The whole time, I kept emailing myself ideas.
 Subject line: Art to Make.
 The first one was in 2002.
 In 2022 I went back through twenty years of emails and counted.
 130 projects.
 Unmade.

 Some are small.
 Some are enormous.
 Some are strange.
 Some feel more urgent than ever.
-I don't know how many I'll get to do, but I know that my next chapter belongs to making again.
-Not just strategizing about creativity.
+I don't know how many projects I'll get to do, but I know that my next quarter century belongs to making again.
+Not just being a strategist about creativity.
 Not just holding space for other artists.
 Actually making.